MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 ### Content

 - All content was written by the developer for this site.
+Styling and layout are the users own work.

 ### Code

 Within the code files there are comments to indicate where the below resources were used as a basis to inform the code that was ultimately produced to style the site.

 - Code on how to use flex box and implement for ordering purposes was informed by resources from [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-- Tutorials on how to develop a rock, paper, scissors were referred to and are available at [Web Dev Simplified](https://www.youtube.com/watch?v=1yS-JV4fWqY), [Geek for geeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/) and [Code with Faraz](https://www.codewithfaraz.com/content/107/create-rock-paper-scissors-game-with-html-css-and-javascript)
+- Tutorials on how to develop a rock, paper, scissors were referred to and are available at [Web Dev Simplified](https://www.youtube.com/watch?v=1yS-JV4fWqY), [Geek for geeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/), [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [Code with Faraz](https://www.codewithfaraz.com/content/107/create-rock-paper-scissors-game-with-html-css-and-javascript)
+- A tutorial on how to create a modal was used to develop the modal page [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+- The Love Maths project from the Code Institute was also used to inform development of the JavaScript

 ### Media